Updated: 27th April 2021

 To do this, she vibrates her flight muscles very fast to generate heat, and when ready, she’ll take off to look for pollen and nectar.

-Depending on the species, some of these queen bumblebees will appear in the spring the following year, from March onwards.
+Depending on the species, some of these queen bumble bees will appear in the spring from March onwards.
 However, some species may appear as early as February.
-This is sooner than honey bees and solitary bees.

-This is a very vulnerable time for queen bumblebees.
+For the queen bumble bee, this is a very vulnerable time.

 Pollen and nectar sources are scarce, and she’ll need to find both very quickly in order to sustain her during these crucial days.
-The nectar gives her energy whilst the pollen helps her to replace vital body fats.
-It also provides protein to help her ovaries mature, and is needed later to feed her brood.

 Again, depending on the species, there are slight differences in the way broods are reared, however, a general description is as follows: